 Rather than creating a patchwork top, you can simply make a whole cloth quilt using a single piece of fabric and tying the layers.
 A fun alternative to a bias binding is the use of ric rac as trim.
-This is a guide about how to make a whole cloth tied quilt with ric rac trim.
+This is a page about how to make a whole cloth tied quilt with ric rac trim.

 My son asked his nana to make him a quilt for his firetruck "Big Spiffy".
 He absolutely loves it and so does she!

 - 1 bag polyester batting (45" x 36" or bigger)

 - tissue paper, optional for use in sewing seams